Unemployment rate jumps to 16.5% in Republic

 Shops shuttered on Dublin’s Grafton Street: the Republic’s unemployment rate has jumped to 16.5 per cent as a result of the coronavirus crisis.
 Photo:Gareth Chaney/Collins

-The Republic’s unemployment rate has jumped to 16.5 per cent as a result of the coronavirus crisis.
+The Republic’s unemployment rate has jumped to a record 16.5 per cent as a result of the coronavirus crisis.

 Central Statistics Office (CSO) figures show there were 419,637 people effectively classified as unemployed in March, up from 119,600 in February.